LiberTEM/LiberTEM/docs/source/formats.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Using the GUI, mostly the same parameters need to be specified, although some
 are only available in the Python API.
+Tuples (for example for :code:`scan_size`)
+have to be entered as comma-separated values.
+We follow
+the NumPy convention here and specify the "fast-access" dimension last, so a
+value of :code:`"42, 21"` would mean the same as specifying :code:`(42, 21)` in
+the Python API, setting :code:`y=42` and :code:`x=21`.
 Note that the GUI
-currently only supports 4D data sets, while the scripting API should handle more
+currently only support 4D data sets, while the scripting API should handle more
 general n-dimensional data.

 See also :ref:`the concepts section <concepts>`.